maicel1978/mi-sitio-personal/content/en/post/2025-02-08-como-entrenar-y-validar-un-modelo-de-machine-learnig/index.Rmd

 ---
 title: "How to Train and Validate Clinical Prediction Models: Step-by-Step Guide for Healthcare Professionals"
 subtitle: "Tutorial for Developing a Clinical Prediction Model with Examples in R"
-categories: ["Código Práctico en R o Python"]
+# categories: ["Código Práctico en R o Python"]
 summary: "Practical Guide with R for Developing Robust Predictive Models in Clinical Settings"
-authors:
-  - "admin"
+author: "admin"
 date: "2025-10-22" #año mes dia
-show_author_profile: true
+# show_author_profile: true
 tags:
   - "train model in R for clinical predictions"
   - "tutorial in R for medical predictive models"